walchko/github-blog/source/blog/3d-printing/filament.md

     - grips to MK3S bed well, no need for excessive brim (10mm) that I used on Prusa filament
     - shiny part
     - after a couple weeks, around the last 1/3 of the spool, the filament became very **brittle** and broke.
-Usually it broke when in between print jobs when it was sitting for ~12hrs at night but not during a print.
+Usually it broke in between print jobs when it was sitting for ~12hrs at night but not during a print.
 It usually snapped around the entrance to the print head where the filament is forced to straighten out which puts stress on the usually curved filament.